MacWyznawca/RadioJKK/README.md

 Inserting an SD card reloads the station list.
 If no list is found, the default list is used.

-Audio files are saved in the `rec/data_nagrania` folder, along with a text file containing the station name.
+Audio files are saved in the `rec/data_recording` folder with an additional common text file containing the audio file path, station name and recording start time.